shangxiao/django-rls-example/README.md

 # params are either session-local or transaction-local meaning they clear automatically
 # sessions are shared/long-lived for web apps so creating transaction local user id seems to be the
-# "secure" way to set it and prevent leaking in practice though querysets are often evaluated during
+# "secure" way to set it and prevent leaking. (template responses can be forced rendered within a
-# template rendering meaning this approach may not even be useful ¯\_(ツ)_/¯
+# transaction by using some middleware during process_template_response())

 with transaction.atomic():
     set_config('app.user', bob.pk)  # utility to create a transaction-local param